labarilem/labarilem.github.io/_pages/about.md

 ## More

-If you want to know more, check out my [Linkedin profile](https://www.linkedin.com/in/marcolabarile/).
+If you want to know more, check out my [Linkedin](https://www.linkedin.com/in/marcolabarile/) and [GitHub](https://github.com/labarilem) profiles.